 Declutter and Organize Your Decorations

-Since this year of 2013, I have vowed to simplify my life and declutter my home, I have attacked my Christmas chaos with a vengeance.
+This year, I have vowed to simplify my life and declutter my home and I have attacked my Christmas chaos with a vengeance.
 First of all, I had my husband bring all of it upstairs and lay it out in the family room.
 Then I went through it box, by box.
 If it has not been put out in the house, hung on the wall or on the tree in the last two years, out it goes.
 I had two boxes, one that was trash and one that I will put on freecycle.org for those that are less fortunate and need some decorations.
 My boxes of tree ornaments, I left to go through after the Christmas tree is up.
 We got a new tree last year and I am reserving judgment of which ornaments get the axe, till then.

 So after deciding what to keep, I wanted a way to organize it all, neatly.
 I got online and shopped around for Christmas decoration organizers.
 I found some really nice ones that were fairly inexpensive and exactly what I needed.
 A nice box for my wrapping paper and gift bags, one for my ornaments and one for my 24 inch wreath and one for my 30 inch outside wreath.
 I even found one that has a multiple reel and storage bag for your Christmas lights.
 I bought a nice, zippered bag for my new tree. and a couple big, deep totes for the stuff I put on my shelves and tables.
 I can hardly wait to get the stuff I ordered and organize!